krupakaran1987/cordova-plugin-beacon-monitoring-in-background-with-notifications-android/README.md

-## Configuring and adding local notifications to Our project
+## Configuring and adding Local Notifications

 Now with in this repository you will see a folder called